 Can I get a permanent tooth filling kit in the UK?

 Although there are places to buy kits that claim to offer a permanent solution, they’re best avoided.
-Tooth cavity filling at home could trap bacteria under the filling, and leaving a home-made filling there for years could cause untold future problems.
+Tooth cavity filling at home could trap bacteria under the filling.
+Leaving a home-made filling there for years without professional attention could cause untold future problems.

-How to glue a tooth back in your mouth?
+How do you glue a tooth back in your mouth?

 The short answer is that you don’t.
 If a tooth comes out completely, you may be able to gently place it back in the socket while you arrange emergency dental care (unless it's a child's milk tooth).
 But you should never try to glue a tooth back in.
 An alternative is to store the lost tooth or any broken pieces in milk or your own saliva while you seek dental care.
 It may be possible for the dentist to save the tooth.